Marchopkins96/oasis-hotels/README.md

 2. Optional: edit your assigned cloud name to something more memorable.
 3. On your Cloudinary Dashboard, you can copy your API Environment Variable.
 4. Be sure to remove the CLOUDINARY_URL= as part of the API value; this is the key.

+### Heroku Deployment
+* Log into [Heroku](https://www.heroku.com/) account or create an account.
+* Click the "New" button at the top right corner and select "Create New App".
+* Enter a unique application name
+* Select your region
+* Click "Create App"

+#### Prepare enviroment and settings.py
+* In your GitPod workspace, create an env.py file in the main directory.
+* Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
+* Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
+* Comment out the default database configuration.
+* Save all files and make migrations.
+* Add the Cloudinary URL to env.py
+* Add the Cloudinary libraries to the list of installed apps.
+* Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
+* Link the file to the templates directory in Heroku.
+* Change the templates directory to TEMPLATES_DIR
+* Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com']

+#### Add the following Config Vars in Heroku:

+* SECRET_KEY - This can be any Django random secret key
+* CLOUDINARY_URL - Insert your own Cloudinary API key
+* PORT = 8000
+* DISABLE_COLLECTSTATIC = 1 - this is temporary, and can be removed for the final deployment
+* DATABASE_URL - Insert your own ElephantSQL database URL here

+#### Additional files needed for Heroku to deploy properly

+* requirements.txt
+* Procfile

+#### Deploy

+1. Make sure DEBUG = False in the settings.py
+2. Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
+3. Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
+Manually deployed branches will need re-deploying each time the GitHub repository is updated.
+4. Click 'Open App' to view the deployed live site.

+Site is now live